 Hays-Heighe House

-Blending modern with historic, the Hays-Heighe House connects the past to the present.
+Blending historic with modern, the Hays-Heighe House connects the past to the present.

 Built in 1808, and renovated in 2007, this historic property now acts as a museum for community members to learn about our heritage through tours, exhibits, and programming.
 The building is also used for classes, workshops, meetings, and other special events, as well as a rental facility for outside groups.